Livestock and Poultry Care

 By law, livestock that becomes nonambulatory after arriving at a market facility must be disposed of within 24 hours of discovery or receiving of notice of the animal's condition.
 Click here for dead animal disposal requirements.

 More information about handling techniques for nonambulatory animals and a livestock handling guide can be obtained from the National Institute for Animal Agriculture, 13570 Meadowgrass Drive, Suite 201, Colorado Springs, CO 80921, or online at animalagriculture.org.
-Another resource is Temple Grandin's Recommended Animal Handling Guidelines and Audit Guide.

 The Indiana BOAH recognizes the American Veterinary Medical Association's guidelines for euthanasia of animals.
 The guidelines are available in PDF format for viewing.